PIKE FISHING 2017

-The Lake has a rare and an ideal environment for pike, and holds the Ladies UK weight record of 39lbs 8oz (also the Lake weight record).
-There is a superb head of these wild fish which give superb sport on the spinner or fly tackle.
-On the most recent outing on 12/11/11, 30 boats landed 216 pike in total.
-The catch included 9 fish greater than 20lbs (biggest 25lbs 12oz) and 32 doubles.
+The Lake has a rare and an ideal environment for pike, and still hopefully holds the Ladies UK weight record of 39lbs 8oz (also the Lake fish weight record).
+There is a superb head of these wild fish which give superb sport on fly tackle, bait or lure.
+On average expect to catch around 6 pike per boat per day with one of these being in double figures and a chance of the fish of a lifetime - a Lake 30lb plus fish.

 Lure and Dead Baiting: